Barnes bounces back with Newman Jets

 After two seasons, he transferred to the Division 2 school, the University of Texas Permian Basin in Odessa, Texas.

-A hamstring injury then kept Barnes off the court for a full year.
+A hamstring injury then kept Barnes off the court for an entire year.

 “I think the biggest thing with his bounce-back is his humility,” said Head Coach for the Newman’s men’s basketball team RJ Allen.
 “He’s a very humble individual, and I think that’s allowed him to be able to bounce back.
 He’s one of the guys.
 He’s a very humble individual.”

-When Barnes was asked if he thought collegiate basketball career would bring him on the journey that it has, he answered, “No, not at all to be honest.
-The Lord had different plans for me and I’m grateful.
+When Barnes was asked if he thought a collegiate basketball career would bring him on the journey that it has, he answered, “No, not at all, to be honest.
+The Lord had different plans for me, and I’m grateful.
 Going through all of that has grown me spiritly as a man more than anything.
 I wouldn’t trade it for the world.”

 Newman’s men’s basketball team next plays Pittsburg State University on Saturday at 3:30 p.m. at Fugate Gymnasium.